Assistantships

 Assistantships provide a tuition and stipend contribution, paid as salary, for research or teaching.
 While requirements vary by department, Princeton believes strongly that assistantships are an integral part of one's academic training and professional development.

-During an Assistantship in Instruction (AI), graduate students may be involved in a combination of classroom teaching, laboratory supervision, and grading in undergraduate courses.
+During a Teaching Assistantship (TA), graduate students may be involved in a combination of classroom teaching, laboratory supervision, and grading in undergraduate courses.
 Most Ph.D. programs require teaching as part of the graduate academic experience, often in specific years of study.
-AIs are also commonly held by master’s students and DCE students.
-Ordinarily, first year students in Ph.D. programs are not appointed as AI's.
+TAs are also commonly held by master’s students and DCE students.
+Ordinarily, first year students in Ph.D. programs are not appointed as Teaching Assistants.

-Visit the Academics section for complete details regarding the AI program.
+Visit the Academics section for complete details regarding the TA Program.
 A summary of financial considerations is included here.

-During an Assistantship in Research (AR), graduate students contribute to faculty research.
+During a Research Assistantship (RA), graduate students contribute to faculty research.
 Funding is generally provided by faculty research grants.
-In the natural sciences and engineering, students are commonly supported by an AR after the first year of study and during summers.
+In the natural sciences and engineering, students are commonly supported by an RA after the first year of study and during summers.

 Tax Information